nniemeir/educational-projects/README.md

 ## Educational Projects

-### BASH
+### Bash
-1. LeisureLib - Browse book, film, game, and television libraries efficiently using fzf
+1. LeisureLib - Browse book, film, game, and television libraries efficiently using [fzf](https://github.com/junegunn/fzf)

 ### C
 1. PreSuff - POSIX program to prepend or append a string to the name of all files in a directory with specified extension.